TAAPArthur/amt/README.md

 * PIL:                 required to download manga for Viz and JNovelClub
 * beautifulsoup4:      required to download images for JNovelClub (only for light novel parts)
 * beautifulsoup4:      required to enable DB multiverse, FreeWebNovel, Funimation, Nyaa, RemoteServer and Webtoons
+* beautifulsoup4 :     required to search for Crunchyroll (manga)
 * cloudscraper:        required to enable MangaSee and HumbleBundle
 * cloudscraper:        potentially required to access all features of Crunchyroll (manga and anime)
 * m3u8 & pycryptodome: required just download media for Crunchyroll and HiDive (enables more formats for Funimation and VRV)
 * requests_oauthlib:   required to enable VRV
-* beautifulsoup4 :     required to search entire selection for Crunchyroll (manga)

 ## Want to help
 See [CONTRIBUTING](CONTRIBUTING.md).